The Sensitivity of PUEO to Cosmogenic Neutrinos and Exotic Physics Scenarios: Projections and prospects

 where $T_{\text{obs}} = 30$ days, $A\Omega_{\text{eff}}$ is PUEO's all-flavor effective area~\cite{Luszczak:20236b}, and $dN_\nu/dE_\nu$ is neutrino spectrum.
 Note that the expected number of neutrino events for the Telescope Array best-fit model is lower here than the value of 0.9 shown in Ref.~\cite{PUEO_whitepaper}; this is due to the fact that we do not adopt a minimum source redshift and use a more recent fit to the Telescope Array data.

 In Figure \ref{proton_fraction}, we show the regions of the UHECR parameter space that would be ruled out by PUEO if it does not detect any events in its 30-day flight.
 In particular, such a nondetection would exclude some models with both very strong source evolution and a large proton fraction, $f_p$.
 We show results for $\gamma=1.0$, 2.0, and 3.0 and $E_{\rm max}=40$ and $1000 \, {\rm EeV}$.
-The vertical lines indicate the source evolution of a few representative UHECR source candidates: gamma-ray bursts (GRB) \cite{Wanderman:2009es}, sources that follow the star formation rate (SFR) \cite{Yuksel:2008cu}, and medium-high-luminosity active galactic nuclei (MHL-AGN) \cite{Hasinger:2005sb}.
+The vertical lines indicate the source evolution of a few representative UHECR source candidates: gamma-ray bursts (GRB)\footnote{It has not been concluded whether the GRB rate follows an SFR distribution.}\cite{Wanderman:2009es}, sources that follow the star formation rate (SFR) \cite{Yuksel:2008cu}, and medium-high-luminosity active galactic nuclei (MHL-AGN) \cite{Hasinger:2005sb}.
 The dashed gray line shows the most conservative analogous limit from IceCube \cite{IceCubeCollaborationSS:2025jbi}.

 In Figure \ref{shdm_limits}, we show as an orange hatched region the projected limit from PUEO (assuming no events are observed) on the lifetime of SHDM.
 The shaded region indicates the parameter space that is already disfavored by existing neutrino observations, while the dashed line denotes the parameter space that is disfavored by existing gamma-ray observations~\cite{Arguelles_DMdecay}.
 For $m_{\text{DM}} \gtrsim 10^{10}$ GeV, PUEO is expected to place the strongest neutrino-based limits on SHDM, although gamma-ray constraints will remain more restrictive.